apache/activemq-artemis/docs/user-manual/en/undelivered-messages.md

     </address-setting>

-If a `redelivery-delay` is specified, ActiveMQ will wait this delay before redelivering the messages.
+If a `redelivery-delay` is specified, Apache ActiveMQ will wait this delay before redelivering the messages.

 By default, there is no redelivery delay (`redelivery-delay`is set to